Internships & Apprenticeships

 5.1 Online librarian (Unavailable for this cycle)

-Maintain the online library of books.
+Maintain the online library of book links.

 6. DATA VISUALIZATION

-6.1 Data Visualization (Unavailable for this cycle)
+6.1 Data Visualization

 Find trends; manage and study data; visualize and present the data in meaningful, compelling ways; discover new trends.